RossBugginsNHS/mynhs/csharpclientsdk/docs/ObservationsSubmissionsApi.md

 <a name="mynhsuseridobservationssubmissionsget"></a>
 # **MynhsUserIdObservationsSubmissionsGet**
-> NhsProfile MynhsUserIdObservationsSubmissionsGet (string userId)
+> SubmissionStatusBaseWithDataArray MynhsUserIdObservationsSubmissionsGet (string userId)